adum/coilbench/readme.txt

 10. Victory

 The top level to solve is approximately 2000 by 2000.
 A good solver will be able to solve this in under an hour.

+Some clevel approaches are needed because the time estimate for the simple solver is:
+2000x2000: 304.41 millennia